flipacholas/Architecture-of-consoles/articles/sega-saturn.Rmd.md

 ![Overview of the audio components.](_diagrams/audio.png)

-Be as it may, beneath the surface of attractive functionality lies a complex arrangement.
+Be that as it may, beneath the surface of attractive functionality lies a complex arrangement.
 In the case of the Sega Saturn, its sound subsystem is composed of several parts [@audio-scsp]:

 - The **Saturn Custom Sound Processor** (SCSP): Also referred to as the Yamaha YMF292, it's composed of two modules:
   - A **multi-function sound generator**: Processes up to **32 channels** with **PCM samples** (up to 16-bit at 44.1 kHz - a.k.a.
 'CD quality') or [**FM channels**](mega-drive-genesis#audio).
 In the case of the latter, a subset of channels is reserved for operators.